viochris/NovaCal-Ephemeral-AI/README.md

 Native LangChain search tools (`CalendarSearchEvents`) are intentionally disabled/banned in the system prompt due to instability, replaced entirely by custom-built extraction functions for maximum reliability.
 ### 4. Occasional Contextual Amnesia (Over-Caution)
 Generative models like Gemini 2.5 Flash can occasionally struggle with multi-turn context correlation.
 Even with explicit system instructions to check the chat history first, the AI might become overly cautious and ask to re-verify a detail you provided earlier.
 If this looping behavior occurs, explicitly command it to *"just create it with the provided details"*.
+### 5. Trigger Word Omission (Memory Leak Risk)
+The auto-destruct mechanism relies entirely on the LLM explicitly outputting the string `[TASK_DONE]` after a successful CRUD operation.
+While the system prompt strictly enforces this, generative AI models can occasionally hallucinate or fail to append this trigger word.
+If this happens, the user's conversational memory will remain active in the RAM rather than being purged, which may carry unwanted context into their next scheduling request.

 ---

 > 💡 **DEVELOPER'S VERDICT & RECOMMENDATION**
 >
-> **The Ultimate Sweet Spot:** This Ephemeral architecture represents the best of both worlds.
-It provides the **excellent User Experience** of a conversational bot (allowing you to answer follow-up questions if you forget to specify a time or date) while completely eliminating the **token-draining and hallucination risks** of persistent SQL memory.
-By destroying the memory buffer immediately after a successful action, the LLM stays hyper-focused and highly cost-efficient. **This is the recommended architecture for daily, practical Telegram usage.**
+> **The Balanced Architecture:** This Ephemeral approach offers an optimal compromise between user experience and system efficiency.
+It maintains the natural conversational flow necessary to answer follow-up questions (e.g., prompting for a missing time or date) while completely avoiding the token bloat and context degradation associated with persistent SQL memory.
+By purging the memory buffer immediately after a successful API action, the LLM remains highly focused and cost-efficient. **This is the recommended architecture for daily, practical Telegram usage.**

 ## 📦 Installation & Deployment
 1.  **Clone the Repository**
     ```bash
     git clone https://github.com/viochris/NovaCal-Ephemeral-AI.git